How can we help?

 As for Firewalls or NASes, the short answer is a "yes, but with a VERY large asterisk."
 The device has already got to support Docker containers.
 If it does not, Auvik cannot configure it to do so.

 With the multitude of different ways to use a Docker container, Auvik has not been able to validate all environments that it may be run under.
-During this Beta, there may be instances where the Docker collector does not work properly.
+There may be instances where the Docker collector does not work properly.
 Auvik asks that you report these instances to Auvik support so it can research solutions or limitations.

 Will the Docker collector auto scan my network?